appscode-cloud/docs/docs/platform/api/billing-dashboard/_index.md

 (it may also be supplied as a `token` or `access_token` query parameter).

 > **Billing-enabled deployments only.** This entire group is registered only when
-> the `b3` backend runs with billing enabled.
+> the KubeDB Platform API Server runs with billing enabled.
 On a deployment without billing, all
 > of these routes return `404 Not Found` — even with a valid token.
 The
 > owner-scoped and usage-report routes additionally resolve the acting organization
 > from the `org` query parameter, so include `?org=<org-slug>` on those calls.